-n addition to limitations on the permitted claim period under the warranties, a seller will normally limit its risks and exposure to liability in various other respects:
+Limitations of liability (and exclusions of liability) are almost invariably found in contracts.
+In addition to limitations on the warranty period to claim under the warranties, a supplier will normally limit its risks and exposure to liability in various other respects:

 the damages eligible for compensation: excluding indirect (consequential) damages, only damages individually exceeding a de minimis threshold and furthermore damages that are not remedied by the purchaser;